PixelPolo/KivyGame/README.md

 # KivyGame
-Simple game with Kivy framework for Python
+Simple game with Kivy framework for Python.
 Thanks to Jonathan for the amazing formation : https://codeavecjonathan.com/